MarkusZoppelt/Kaplya-Commander/README.md

 - Point and click to throw your Kaplyas

 ## Kaplya Types
-- Rock Kaplya
+- Rock Kaplya:

   Coated in a layer of granite they're heavy and perfect for pushing buttons.

-- Conductor Kaplya
+- Conductor Kaplya:

   A skeleton reinforced with silver makes these Kaplyas the right choice for closing circuits.a

 ## Enemies